reddification/UnrealShowCase/README.md

 Binary assets are stored in git LFS so initializing it when cloning is required.
 None of the models/textures/sounds/level design is made by me.
 All assets and code are provided only for demonstration purposes.
 Everything (except for the demo level) that is **not** mentioned below is made by me.

+P.S.
+There seems to be a problem with billing my account due to sanctions on russian banks so the repository might be unclonable for some time until I find another way to pay for it

 ## Links
 - Latest build (25.03.2022): https://drive.google.com/drive/folders/1wwtARu8W1fBJWhLUUw78owmmbDOOhdPY?usp=sharing
 - Videos with gameplay mechanics: https://www.youtube.com/playlist?list=PLiJKc2Gbr2wOYhR1yF6F6YSo-RV3zbNrt